 One quiet Sunday, I mixed almond flour, mozzarella, and eggs into a dough that felt just right.
 Chloe helped shape the rings and sprinkled sesame seeds over the tops before we slid them into the oven.

-When we pulled them out, those low carb bagels looked like the real thing—golden and crisp.
+When we pulled them out, those low carb bagels looked like the real thing golden and crisp.
 One bite told us they were the real thing.
 Soft on the inside, firm on the outside, and full of comforting flavor.
-No added sugar—just honest ingredients.
+No added sugar just honest ingredients.
 If we want something sweeter, we’ll add a little Stevia, but most of the time, we enjoy the clean, natural taste.

 Linda, my mom, enjoys her low carb bagels with sliced egg and avocado.
 I love mine with tomato and cream cheese.
 Chloe?
 She dunks hers in peanut butter and smiles every time.

-Cuisine: American, Low Carb
+Low Carb Bagels

 Ingredients